 Holistic business model

-And if you look at the D2C business model holistically – and isn’t holistically, a great passive aggressive, can’t argue with that word in the world of business term? – there are so many additional benefits to running a D2C channel as we shared earlier, that someone else will get in there first.
+And if you look at the D2C business model holistically – and isn’t holistically, a great passive aggressive, can’t argue with that word in the world of business term? – there are so many extra benefits to running a D2C channel as we shared earlier, that someone else will get in there first.

-And who want’s to be remembered as a laggard rather than a leader when it comes to digital transformation?
+And who wants to be remembered as a laggard rather than a leader when it comes to digital transformation?

 Most of the board had little to no idea what digital transformation was at the time by the way.
 But we knew they wanted to be leaders rather than laggards in this area.

-Hint that someone is a laggard in digital, it’s a real motivator for them to get off their arse and do something.
+Hint that someone is a laggard in digital.
+It’s a real motivator for them to get off their arse and do something.

-Direct to consumer business model – we can help
+Conclusion - Direct to consumer business model